 A typical brake job includes replacing the brake linings (new disc brake pads and shoes), resurfacing the rotors and drums, adding fresh brake fluid and bleeding the system, and inspecting/replacing any other worn components (usually at extra cost).
 If rotors or drums are worn beyond safe limits, they can't be resurfaced and must be replaced.
 Leaky disc brake calipers, drum brake wheel cylinders or the master cylinder should be rebuilt or replaced.
 See Brake Job.

 The friction material on disc brake pads or drum shoes.
 A variety of materials are used including asbestos, semi-metallic fibers, Fiberglass and Kevlar.
 Asbestos linings are used on most older vehicles and on the rear drum brakes.
 Semi-metallic linings are used on the front brakes of many front-wheel drive applications.
 Others may be factory equipped with ceramic-based linings.
+The latest generation of ceramic brake pads are low copper or copper free to conform to government regulations.
 Never substitute one type of brake lining material for another.
 The linings rub against the rotors or drums to create friction.
 This produces a tremendous amount of heat.
 If the heat builds up faster than it can be shed, the brakes can fade (See Brake Fade).
 The linings are a high wear item.
 Front brakes, especially those on FWD vehicles, receive the most wear.
 Average life for front brakes ranges from 30,000 to 60,000 miles.
 For rear brakes, 60,000 to 100,000 miles is the norm.
 Linings should be replaced when worn down to the lining rivet heads, or when lining thickness is less than 1/8th inch or minimum service specifications.

 These are the linings used in the front disc brakes.
 They are called pads because of their flat pad-like shape.
 Each brake uses a pair of pads (one inner, one outer).
 Replacement pads are sold in two-pair sets, and are fairly easy to change (See Brake Squeal).
 Calipers should be inspected for leaks (See Calipers), and the rotors resurfaced to restore a smooth surface (See Brake Rotors).
 See Brake Pads.